awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 The tar and compressed tar archive file formats \(\.tar and \.tar\.gz\) are not supported for Windows Server instances\.

 After you have a bundled archive file \(known in AWS CodeDeploy as a *revision*\), you upload it to an Amazon S3 bucket or Git repository\.
 Then you use AWS CodeDeploy to deploy the revision\.
 For instructions, see [Create a Deployment with AWS CodeDeploy](deployments-create.md)\.

+The appspec\.yml for an EC2/On\-Premises compute platform deployment is saved in the root directory of your revision\.
+For more information, see [Add an AppSpec File for an EC2/On\-Premises Deployment](application-revisions-appspec-file.md#add-appspec-file-server) and [Plan a Revision for AWS CodeDeploy](application-revisions-plan.md)\.

 ## AppSpec File Spacing<a name="reference-appspec-file-spacing"></a>